 Welcome to Waters Choice.
 Thank you for choosing our water treatment system.
 You will now be enjoying your swim spa in a healthy, clean environment without all the hassle!
-These instructions are written to address the day to day use of Waters Choice enzymes and the potential challenges.
+These instructions were written to address the day to day use of Waters Choice enzymes and the potential challenges.

 You can use your existing water regardless of the chemical system you used previously.
 If your swim spa is running on a Salt Generator, you can turn your generator to the lowest setting.